LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 # Effort and Resources
 We propose the creation of the following projects and their repositories in GitHub as the initial contributed projects:

-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the gRPC Web Proxy that today can be found at https://github.com/hashgraph/hedera-grpcWeb-proxy
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the gRPC Web Proxy that today can be found at https://github.com/hashgraph/hedera-grpcWeb-proxy
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Exchange Rate Tool that today can be found at https://github.com/hashgraph/hedera-exchange-rate-tool
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the Exchange Rate Tool that today can be found at https://github.com/hashgraph/hedera-exchange-rate-tool
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the SDK TCK that today can be found at https://github.com/hashgraph/hedera-sdk-tck
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the SDK TCK that today can be found at https://github.com/hashgraph/hedera-sdk-tck
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Mirror Node Explorer that today can be found at https://github.com/hashgraph/hedera-mirror-node-explorer
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the Mirror Node Explorer that today can be found at https://github.com/hashgraph/hedera-mirror-node-explorer
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Smart Contracts that today can be found at https://github.com/hashgraph/hedera-smart-contracts
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the Smart Contracts that today can be found at https://github.com/hashgraph/hedera-smart-contracts
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the JSON RPC Relay that today can be found at https://github.com/hashgraph/hedera-json-rpc-relay
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the JSON RPC Relay that today can be found at https://github.com/hashgraph/hedera-json-rpc-relay
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Local Node that today can be found at https://github.com/hashgraph/hedera-local-node
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the Local Node that today can be found at https://github.com/hashgraph/hedera-local-node
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Mirror Node that today can be found at https://github.com/hashgraph/hedera-mirror-node
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the Mirror Node that today can be found at https://github.com/hashgraph/hedera-mirror-node
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Consensus Node that today can be found at https://github.com/hashgraph/hedera-services
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the Consensus Node that today can be found at https://github.com/hashgraph/hedera-services
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the JavaScript SDK that today can be found at https://github.com/hashgraph/hedera-sdk-js
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the JavaScript SDK that today can be found at https://github.com/hashgraph/hedera-sdk-js
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Swift SDK that today can be found at https://github.com/hashgraph/hedera-sdk-swift
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the Swift SDK that today can be found at https://github.com/hashgraph/hedera-sdk-swift
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Rust SDK that today can be found at https://github.com/hashgraph/hedera-sdk-rust
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the Rust SDK that today can be found at https://github.com/hashgraph/hedera-sdk-rust
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Java SDK that today can be found at https://github.com/hashgraph/hedera-sdk-java
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the Java SDK that today can be found at https://github.com/hashgraph/hedera-sdk-java
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Go SDK that today can be found at https://github.com/hashgraph/hedera-sdk-go
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the Go SDK that today can be found at https://github.com/hashgraph/hedera-sdk-go
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the C++ SDK that today can be found at https://github.com/hashgraph/hedera-sdk-cpp
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the C++ SDK that today can be found at https://github.com/hashgraph/hedera-sdk-cpp
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Solo CLI that today can be found at https://github.com/hashgraph/solo
+- `https://github.com/LFDT-Hiero/SUBPROJECT` - This repository contains the Solo CLI that today can be found at https://github.com/hashgraph/solo

-As shown, the Hedera ecosystem already contains several sub-projects that must be part of `PROJECT`.
+As shown, the Hedera ecosystem already contains several sub-projects that must be part of Hiero.
 All those sub-projects are necessary to deploy and run a full Hashgraph-based network and interact with that network.
 All the mentioned projects are currently part of the Hashgraph organization on GitHub.
-In addition to the aforementioned repositories and projects, the community and ecosystem around Hedera and its unique hashgraph consensus algorithm is quite extensive, and we will want to transition a number of third-party projects coming from the community as an initial step once `PROJECT` has been set up.
+In addition to the aforementioned repositories and projects, the community and ecosystem around Hedera and its unique hashgraph consensus algorithm is quite extensive, and we will want to transition a number of third-party projects coming from the community as an initial step once Hiero has been set up.
 An example of such a community project is https://github.com/OpenElements/hedera-enterprise.

 The https://github.com/hashgraph GitHub org contains way more projects than the ones mentioned above.
 Examples for other projects are supplemental repositories include supporting tooling to deploy and validate a network built using the above codebases like https://github.com/hashgraph/hedera-cli or https://github.com/hashgraph/full-stack-testing.
-Those repositories are part of the Hedera ecosystem and should be part of `PROJECT`, too.
+Those repositories are part of the Hedera ecosystem and should be part of Hiero, too.
-We plan to migrate all those repositories to the new `PROJECT` GitHub organization in the future.
+We plan to migrate all those repositories to the new Hiero GitHub organization in the future.

 ## GitHub issues
 The Hedera projects use GitHub issues today.